farookahmedalishaik/chat-intent-pipeline/README.md

 ### Push Model & Artifacts to Hugging Face Hub:
 * python push_model.py

-## 7. Run Streamlit App Locally (for testing and optional)
+## 7. Run Streamlit App Locally (for testing local deployment)
 To test the Streamlit dashboard on your local machine:

 * streamlit run app.py

 This will open the application in your web browser.

 # ☁️ Deployment